EU Legislation Directly Impacting on the BSC

 Joint European Stakeholder Group

 The JESG provides a single group for GB stakeholders to engage on all aspects of European Policy.
+JESG information can be found from the relevant links on the National Grid website.

 Here you can find a wide variety of information including presentations and minutes from JESG meetings that consider the impacts and implementation of EU legislation on the GB electricity sector, and the full suite of electricity Network Codes and Guidelines.